Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: VSR Dirac Equation in Curvilinear Coordinates

 \subsection{“Curved” Hamiltonian in VSR}

-The procedure to obtain the equivalent Hamiltonian formulation from~\eqref{vsreomgrav} is completely analogous to the one followed in Section \ref{hamform} for the inertial case.
-In fact, due to the vanishing of the curvature tensor, the Ricci scalar $R$ and the commutator of covariant derivatives applied to $\psi $ are still zero
+The procedure to obtain the Hamiltonian associated with equation~\eqref{vsreomgrav} is completely analogous to the one followed for the inertial case in Section \ref{hamform}.
+Indeed, since the curvature tensor vanishes, the commutator of covariant derivatives acting on $\psi $ vanishes accordingly

-From these observations, it is straightforward to show that the “squared” EOM will have once again the KG structure, but now in curvilinear coordinates.
-It reads
+From that, it is straightforward to show that the “squared” EOM will have once again the KG structure, but now in curvilinear coordinates.
+Recalling the definition \eqref{vsrmassf} of $m_f$, we find